 9. Rakia is an alcoholic drink with made from fermented pears, grapes, or apricots.
 It is Bulgaria's national drink and is usually consumed together with shopska.

-10. Every first of March, Bulgarians celebrate a unique holiday known as Baba Marta (Grandmother March).
+10. Here’s one of many fun Bulgarian culture facts: every first of March, Bulgarians celebrate a unique holiday known as Baba Marta (Grandmother March).
 Locals exchange martenitsas or tassels of white and red yarn.

 11. The town of Kazanlak holds a Rose Festival yearly, wherein a girl is elected as “Rose Queen”.
 Festivities include street processions, folklore concerts, art shows, wine tasting, exhibitions, and more.